abednegoadjocacher/alx-low_level_programming/README.md

-My journey of C programming
+This is to test for debugging of codes